 Some elephants had poorly healed, dislocated shoulders and wounded feet from wearing metal restraints around the ankle.

 There were even blind elephants.
 Some in this condition because of the damage done by circus spotlights.
 I even met one poor elephant who was forcefully blinded by a former mahout (caretaker!) with a slingshot.
 She tried to retaliate against him for keeping her captive so the slingshot was to make her fearful and more submissive.

-Other elephants rock and sway from psychological scars, while a couple others prefer to remain alone (contrary elephant behavior), untrusting and fearful.
+Other elephants rock and sway from psychological scars, while a couple of others prefer to remain alone (contrary elephant behavior), untrusting and fearful.

 But….There was something else.

 You will undoubtedly notice how happy the elephants are now at Elephant Nature Park.
-Not only are they being well-cared for, many of them are getting to “be elephants” for the first time in their lives.
+Not only are they being well-cared for, but many of them are also getting to “be elephants” for the first time in their lives.

 These rejuvenated elephants have formed herds who love to eat (and eat!), play in the river, roll in the mud, and roam freely around the sanctuary.

 Spend just a short time observing the elephants and you will see how social, intelligent and emotional they are.
 They care for one another and are especially protective of their young.
 They squeal and trumpet to one another and touch each other’s trunks as a sign of affection.